|Skiing above the Kitzsteinhorn Glacier near Kaprun|

 - Visit a local museum Bad Gastien, Kaprun, Zell am See or Saalfalden are pretty interesting ones.

 - Visit a Wellness, Spa or Beauty centers, relax, unwind, ease away aches and pains.
-Tauern Spa Kaprun is new from November 2010 and will be well worth a visit.
+Tauern Spa Kaprun and the spas in the Gastein valley are fantastic places to chill.

 - Skittles or indoor Bowling great with a beer!

 - Children's playgrounds, children still like them in the snow!

 - Visit the cinema, improve your German! some have international day showings.

 - Cleared footpath walks to follow, stopping at a mountain restaurant for a hot chocolate or something stronger!.